WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````
-1. Open **BaseController.cs** class and locate the _OnActionExecuting_ method.
+1. Open the **BaseController.cs** class and locate the _OnActionExecuting_ method.
 Replace the _GetSharedAccessSingature_ method for queues with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-GetSharedAccessSignatureWithStoredAccessPolicy_)